 4. The tenant was not present or represented at the hearing and I was unable to reach them by telephone at the start of the hearing.
 This Tribunal's policies concerning notice requirements and hearing attendance have been adopted from the Rules of the Supreme Court, 1986.
 According to Rule 29.05(2)(a) respondents to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as they have been properly served.
-The landlord submitted an affidavit (LL#1) with their application stating that they had served the tenant with notice of the hearing electronically on 5-December-2024 at 9:37 am.
-The appropriate supporting document were also provided (LL#2).
-As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in their absence.
+The landlord submitted an affidavit (LL#1) with their application stating that they had served the tenant with notice of the hearing personally on 13-February-2025 at 2:47 pm.
+As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlords, I proceeded with the hearing in their absence.